What Is a Third Party Vendor Agreement?

 Liability Limitation and Indemnification

 Many vendor contracts contain a provision that prohibits a party from seeking damages from the vendor in amounts that exceed the fees the party paid to the vendor.
 You may want to negotiate this liability limitation because expenses that may arise due to an error on the part of the third-party vendor could be more than the fees paid to the vendor.

 Limits could be unreasonable, and when the vendor is the at-fault party, there shouldn't be limits in place.

 The commercial team should manage the indemnification provision, but it might have an impact on your privacy concerns.
 Consider what's spelled out, including actions out of your — and their — control.

 Some people prefer to take a rigid approach in regards to business associate agreements and won't permit anything in the contract outside of what's proscribed under HIPAA.
 Otherwise, the terms of such an agreement may be too complicated when it comes to subcontractors and other third parties.

 Contracts can be complex documents, so you may want to consult with a professional in the contract law field.
 He or she can explain some of the more complicated terms and provisions so that you know exactly what you're signing.

 If you need help with vendor agreements or other contract types, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.